AlexShopiak/tutorials/Docker.md

 EXPOSE 8000
 ```
 - Build an image <code>docker build -t IMAGE_NAME .</code>
--t to make a name for your image
+-t to tag the image as human-readable IMAGE_NAME
+. should look in current dir

 ## Run container
 - Run container from the image <code>docker run -dp 8000:8000 INAGE_NAME</code>
--d to run in detached mode(background)
+-d to run the new container in “detached” mode (in the background).
--p to create a mapping between your real 8000 port and the container`s 8000 port
+-p to create a mapping between the host’s port 8000 to the container’s port 8000.

-## Operate your container&image
+## Operate your container & image
 - Whatch all containers you run             <code>docker ps</code>
 - Stop a container                          <code>docker stop CONTAINER_ID</code>
 - Remove container                          <code>docker rm CONTAINER_ID</code>